 fleur-de-lis Always hyphenate.
 Note that the plural is fleurs-de-lis.

-Frost campus Do not use.
+Frost campus Do not use, especially for external audiences.
 Original name of the SLU area generally clustered around Grand Boulevard, Lindell Boulevard and Laclede Avenue.
-No longer identified as a distinct campus.
+No longer identified as a campus distinct from the Medical Center.
 SLU's two official campuses are St. Louis and Madrid, Spain.

 Fusz Hall A residence hall that also is home to the Museum of Contemporary Religious Art.